 Oil was rubbed on lightly before seasoning to show the actual finish.
 Some very mild utensil marks exist which will disappear after seasoning.

 The bottom of this skillet is smoother than the interior of most skillets out there.
 It sits completely flat and does not wobble or spin.
 This is a high quality piece.

 This is what the skillet looks like after four seasoning passes in the oven.
 Not quite black, but very close.

 This is what the interior looks like after four seasoning passes in the oven.
 It is glassy smooth and passes the "Fried Egg Test" by the ability to fry an egg without any sticking using only a half tablespoon of butter.
 When used properly this skillet is very non-stick.
-Not a slick as Teflon; but then again, it will outlive a lifetime of regular use.
+Not as slick as Teflon; but then again, it will last a few lifetimes of regular use.

 This is what it looks like after an oil rub down before hanging on the wall.
 It won't rust even if it sits in water for a day or two.
 It is completely sealed.
 Probably not a great idea to leave it oiled hanging on the wall as it will collect dust.

 An incredibly fine skillet.
 It has thin walls, heats up quickly and is lighter than most skillets.
 It is easy to handle and a pleasure to cook with.
 Will work with any stove, but gas seems to be the best from a pragmatic point of view.